PolimiOpenKnowledge/pok-eco/README.md

     		}
     }
     ```
-    This backend add a translated event on a db table, then you need to add a cron job that extract
+    This backend add a translated event on a db table, then you need to add a scheduled task that extract
-    this statements (max EXTRACTED_EVENT_NUMBER each time) and push them to LRS endpoint using the
+    this statements (max EXTRACTED_EVENT_NUMBER each time) and push them to LRS endpoint using the xapi.send_2_tin_can task name in djcelery config already activated in edx
-    django command `send_data_2_tincan` .

 ## How to install